 But who says it always has to be like that?

 You might think that the cog in the wheels of wrongdoing and offense in the world is so huge.
 What can just one person do about it?

 In any case, who’s asking you to be a superhero?

 Just look at the person next to you, just one person.
 It might make you feel more comfortable if that person was your friend as stated in the subtitle.
 Think of that one thing you can do for him or her irrespective of how incapable you feel you are.

 Do that, and repeat the same thing for the next person or friend at your earliest convenience.
 And then again and again until it becomes a spontaneous impulse.

 I guarantee that you will find yourself feeling empowered and even desiring to do more good to more people.
-However, it all begins with the one good you do to a friend.
+This is a personality strength but could also be a weakness.
+However, it all begins with the one good you do for a friend.

 So, you end up being a co-beneficiary of your own good.
 When you go out on a limb for a friend, you end up strengthening that limb.
 Do the same thing for the other limb and you strengthen that limb also.